Cannabis Trichomes – The Crystal Engine of Flower

 • A sticky, glittery coating

-Up close — especially under a magnifying lens — they look like tiny mushrooms:
+Up close — especially under a magnifying lens — they look like tiny mushrooms with a thin stalk and a bulbous resin-filled head.

 Cannabis trichomes generally fall into three main types: